LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

      :label: mass_solve_LTE

-* For problems with either form of non-identity mass matrix, in constructing dense output and implicit predictors of order 2 or higher (see the section :ref:`Mathematics.Predictors.Max` above), we compute the derivative information :math:`\hat{f}_k` from the equation
+* For problems with either form of non-identity mass matrix, in constructing dense output and implicit predictors of degree 2 or higher (see the section :numref:`Mathematics.Predictors.Max` above), we compute the derivative information :math:`\hat{f}_k` from the equation

   .. math::
      M(t_n) \hat{f}_n = f^E(t_n, y_n) + f^I(t_n, y_n).

-In total, for problems with time-independent mass matrix, we require only two mass-matrix linear solves :eq:`mass_solve` per attempted time step, with one more upon completion of a time step that meets the solution accuracy requirements.
+In total, for problems with fixed mass matrix, we require only two mass-matrix linear solves :eq:`mass_solve` per attempted time step, with one more upon completion of a time step that meets the solution accuracy requirements.
 When fixed time-stepping is used (:math:`h_n=h`), the